 You don’t own the film when you “purchased” it for streaming.
 Whereas when you buy the 4K UHD disc you get the physical copy that is all yours, and most of the time a code for digital download anyways for if you’re away from home.

 You also cannot stream 4K on most devices, such as computers, laptops, and phones from most providers.
 Moviesanywhere supports only special TVs (more like moviesnowhere, am I right?).
 Netflix is better with more TVs and computers but requires Windows / Mac using their worst browsers.
 VUDU doesn’t even clearly state what it supports but was not 4K on my computer.
 Amazon completely hides that it just won’t work on Windows even with their custom app, and only smart TVs / firesticks.
+(Note this info was true as of April 2022, and is not being updated or rechecked)

 Also with 4K UHD discs you get full quality (40~80MB/s bitrate), HDR10, and sometimes even dynamic HDR via HDR10+ or Dolby Vision.
 With streaming you’re lucky if you can actually get it even in real HDR10.
 And no matter what, you are getting laughably worse quality film; usually around a fifth of the bitrate, around 8~16MB/s.